 Boo Articulation Helper!

 Boo helps children practice speech sounds that they need to improve.
 He is designed to entice spontaneous repetition of individual speech sounds and simple syllables.
-At the same time, he enforces helpful phonological awareness, by showing what actions happen in the mouth during articulation.
+At the same time, he reinforces helpful phonological awareness, by showing what actions happen in the mouth during articulation.
+Phonological awareness is documented important for reading and spelling skills.
+Read more about this

 When the child simultaneously uses multiple senses (vision and hearing) to imitate and repeat it becomes easier to overcome obstacles and improve its articulation skills.